 Now that you've got the tools, let's make sure you know the right parts.
-Be sure to add your vehicle when you shop with Advance for the correct fit.
+Be sure to use the add your vehicle feature when you shop online with Advance for the correct fit.
 Depending on how your vehicle is set up, you may need to replace more than just the spark plugs.
 We cover the common replacement items here.

 Spark plug wires